osm-search/Nominatim/docs/admin/Setup-Nominatim-UI.md

 ## Forwarding searches to nominatim-ui

 Nominatim used to provide the search interface directly by itself when `format=html` was requested.
-For all endpoints except for `/reverse` and `/lookup` this even used to be the default.
+For the `/search` endpoint this even used to be the default.

-The following section describes how to set up Apache or nginx, so that your users are forwarded to nominatim-ui when they go to URL that formerly presented the UI.
+The following section describes how to set up Apache or nginx, so that your users are forwarded to nominatim-ui when they go to a URL that formerly presented the UI.

 ### Setting up forwarding in Nginx